evertontst/bon-frontend-standards/README.md

 8. [GIT](#git)
 9. [Accessibility](#accessibility)

-# NuxtJS Structure/ Coding standards #nuxtjs-structure
+# NuxtJS Structure/ Coding standards
 # Folder structure

 For the most part we're using the default nuxt folder structure, there’s just a couple of places where it really differs from project to project, standard to standard: the components and the pages folders.